HomeArticlesThe Pre-Christian History of "The Love Of God" Hymn

-F. M. Lehman wrote the popular hymn “The Love of God” in 1917.
-It is said that he had heard an evangelist that shared the words of a poem allegedly penciled on the walls of an insane asylum by an unknown inmate.
-This poem inspired Lehman to write the third verse of his hymn which states:
+F. M. Lehman composed the well-known hymn “The Love of God” in 1917.
+According to a widely circulated account, he heard an evangelist recount a poem allegedly penciled on the wall of an asylum by an unknown inmate.
+This striking imagery is said to have inspired the third verse of Lehman’s hymn:

 Could we with ink the ocean fill,